WMS' Charter Performance Contract, LAP By-Laws, LAP Charter,

 LOCAL ADVISORY PANEL (LAP)

-Minutes for the March 23 LAP meeting will be reviewed/approved at the April 27 meeting and then posted.
+Minutes for the March 23 LAP meeting will be posted soon.
+Minutes for the April 27 meeting will be

 For past meeting minutes, please scroll to the bottom of the page.